An optimal transport formulation of the Einstein equations of general relativity: Introduction

 \begin{remark}[A heuristic thermodynamic interpretation of Theorem \ref{thm:RiccieqTIntro}] A curve $(\mu_{t})_{t\in [0,1]}\subset \cP(M)$ associated to a $c_{p}$-optimal dynamical plan can be interpreted as the evolution \footnote{strictly speaking $t$ is not the proper time, but only a variable parametrizing the evolution} of a distribution of gas passing through a given gas distribution $\mu_{1/2}$ (that in Theorem \ref{thm:RiccieqTIntro} is assumed to be concentrated in the space-time near $x$).
 Theorem \ref{thm:RiccieqTIntro} says that the Einstein equations can be equivalently formulated in terms of the convexity properties of the Bolzmann-Shannon entropy along such evolutions $(\mu_{t})_{t\in [0,1]}\subset \cP(M)$.
 Extrapolating a bit more, we can say that the second law of thermodynamics (i.e. in a natural thermodynamic process, the sum of the entropies of the interacting thermodynamic systems decreases, due to our sign convention) concerns the \emph{first} derivative of the Bolzmann-Shannon entropy; gravitation (under the form of Ricci curvature) is instead related to the \emph{second} order derivative of the Bolzmann-Shannon entropy along a natural thermodynamic process. \end{remark}

-\begin{remark}[Disclaimer] In Theorem \ref{thm:RiccieqTIntro} we are \emph{not claiming to solve} the general Einstein Equations via optimal transport; we are instead \emph{proposing a novel formulation/characterization of the solutions of the Einstein Equations based on optimal transport}, assuming the cosmological constant $\Lambda$ and the energy-momentum tensor $T$ being already given (say from physics and/or mathematical general relativity).
+\begin{remark}[Disclaimer] In Theorem \ref{thm:RiccieqTIntro} we are \emph{not claiming to solve} the general Einstein Equations via optimal transport; we are instead \emph{proposing a novel formulation/characterization of the solutions of the Einstein Equations based on optimal transport}, assuming the cosmological constant $\Lambda$ and the energy-momentum tensor $T$ being already given (this can be a bit controversial for a general $T$; however, the characterization is already new and interesting in the vacuum case $T\equiv 0$ where there is no controversy).
 The aim is indeed to bridge optimal transport and general relativity, with the goal of stimulating fruitful connections between these two fascinating fields.
-In particular, optimal transport tools have been very successful to study Ricci curvature bounds in a (low regularity) \emph{Riemannian and metric-measure} framework (see later in the introduction for the related literature) and it is thus natural to expect that optimal transport can be useful also in a low-regularity Lorentzian framework, where singularities correspond to important physical objects (e.g. black holes). \end{remark}
+In particular, optimal transport tools have been very successful to study Ricci curvature bounds in a (low regularity) \emph{Riemannian and metric-measure} framework (see later in the introduction for the related literature) and it is thus natural to expect that optimal transport can be useful also in a low-regularity Lorentzian framework, where singularities play an important part in the theory; for example it is expected that, at least generically, singularities occur in black-hole interiors. \end{remark}

 For equivalent formulations of Theorem \ref{thm:RiccieqTIntro}, see Remark \ref{rem:Thmmu12} and Remark \ref{rem:ThmRiemMeth}.

 In the vacuum case $T\equiv 0$ with zero cosmological constant $\Lambda=0$, the Einstein equations read as